Probing topological relation between high density and low density region of 2MASS with hexagon cells: Results

-From Fig.5 and Fig. 6 filled and empty hexagon cells appears to have very close $n_1$ and $\tau(m_1,m_2)$ distribution, but considering the extremely small standard deviations, they are actually quite different (the reader may inquire whether the Zeroshift technique could be used to get appropriate standard deviation, but using a set of random samples with different seeds would give even smaller standard deviations for our $n_1$ and $\tau(m_1,m_2)$ distribution).
-Table 2 shows the $\chi$ results mentioned in Eq.
-(2) with corresponding standard deviations of $\chi$ result from 10 Zeroshift grids.
-Note here we use binomial distribution as reference instead of comparing filled and empty cells directly, this is because we try to use binomial distribution as a "ruler" to give the difference between filled and empty cells more physical meaning.
+From Figure 7, the filled and empty hexagon cells appear to have very close $n_1$ and $\tau(m_1,m_2)$ distributions, but considering the extremely small standard deviations, they are actually quite different (the reader may inquire whether the Zero Offset technique could be used to get an appropriate standard deviation, but using a set of random samples with different seeds would give an even smaller standard deviation for our $n_1$ and $\tau(m_1,m_2)$ distribution).
+Table \ref{tab:a} shows the $\chi$ results mentioned in Equation (\ref{formula2}) with corresponding standard deviations from 10 Zero Offset grids.
+Note that here we use a binomial distribution as a reference instead of comparing filled and empty cells directly; this is because we try to use binomial distributions as a "ruler" to give the difference between filled and empty cells a more physical meaning.

-The same method is applied on 2MASS southern sky map and gets similar results shown in Table 3.
-Note here we cannot combine 2MASS northern and southern results together because there is a slightly structure difference between 2MASS southern and northern sky maps.
-For example, $\tau(1,0)$ is 105.8 in southern sky map but 117.1 in northern sky map.
-This is around $5\sigma$ difference and cannot be neglected.
+The same method is applied on the 2MASS southern sky map and gives similar results, shown in Table \ref{tab:b}.
+Note that here we cannot combine 2MASS northern and southern results together because there is a slight structure difference between the two sky maps.
+For example, $\tau(0,1)$ is 105.8 in the southern sky map but 117.1 in the northern sky map; this is a $\sim5\sigma$ difference and cannot be neglected.

-Note in Table 2 we see that $n_1=0$ and $\tau(0,1)$ are identical, and $n_1=6$ and $\tau(1,0)$ are identical.
-This is consistent with what we describe in Sec 2.3.
-We see that the results of $n_1$=1, 3, 4, 6 and $\tau(0,1)$, $\tau(2,2)$ distribution have significant differences between filled and empty cells.
-We also note the follow results from Table 2.
+Note in Table \ref{tab:a} we see that $n_1$=0 and $\tau(0,1)$ are identical as are $n_1$=6 and $\tau(1,0)$; this is consistent with what we describe in Section 2.3.

+We see that the results of the $n_1$=1, 3, 4, 6 and $\tau(0,1)$, $\tau(2,2)$ distributions have significant differences between the filled and empty cells.
+We also note the following results from Table \ref{tab:a}.

-$\bullet $ From $n_1$=6 (or $\tau(1,0)$ ) filled cells have a much stronger (21$\sigma$ for northern sky and 15$\sigma$ for southern sky) aggregation property than empty cells.
-This is consistent with Hoyle (2002) who found that the number of isolated voids is smaller than the number of clusters in the 2dF Survey.
+$\bullet $ From $n_1$=6 (or $\tau(1,0)$ ), filled cells have a much stronger (21$\sigma$ for the northern sky and 15$\sigma$ for the southern sky) aggregation property than empty cells.
+This is consistent with Hoyle et al. (2002a, 2002b) who found that the number of isolated voids is smaller than the number of clusters in 2DFGRS.